Skip to Content

 Baked nut crust for low carb pies

-The crust is usually the most challenging part of a low carb pie.
+The crust is usually the most challenging part of a low carb or slow carb pie.
 Refined flour and sugar are out so that leaves you with ingredients like almond flour, coconut flour and sugar substitutes.
 These flours have two problems in my mind:

 1. It takes a “lot” of almonds to make flour out of them and the calorie count gets high really fast.

-2. Coconut flour can a flavor to your pie that is not necessarily what you wanted.
+2. Coconut flour can add a flavor to your pie that is not necessarily what you wanted.

 3. Sugar substitutes can be used effectively, but I don’t think you really need them in the crust.
 Let the filling be the sweetener.